Love Island USA: Development

 On February 22, 2006, it was announced that an American version of Celebrity Love Island was in development at MyNetworkTV, but the show was not produced.
 On August 8, 2018, it was reported that CBS acquired the rights to an American non-celebrity version of the series from ITV Studios and Motion Content Group with David George, Adam Sher, and David Eilenberg serving as executive producers.
 Simon Thomas, Mandy Morris, Ben Thursby, Richard Foster, and Chet Fenster later joined the series as additional executive producers in addition to the original three.
 Arielle Vandenberg was later announced to be hosting the series.

 The first season of Love Island ran from July 9, 2019, to August 7, 2019.
 It was filmed at Villa Takali, in Fiji.
 The show was renewed for a second season on August 1, 2019, while the first season was still being broadcast.
 On January 27, 2021, it was announced that the show was renewed for a third season, this time taking place in Hawaii.
 On May 13, 2021, it was announced that the third season would premiere on July 7, 2021.
 On February 23, 2022, the series was renewed for a fourth and fifth season and moved to Peacock in summer 2022.
 The fourth season took place in California.
 On November 16, 2023, Peacock renewed the series for a sixth and seventh season.
 With the sixth season premiere on June 11, 2024, there were new twists and turns, including a new host.
 Previously, Love Island USA was hosted by Sarah Hyland, whereas season six and seven were hosted by Ariana Madix in the all new villa located in Fiji.
+On March 13, 2026, Peacock renewed the series for season eight with a premiere date set for June 2, 2026.

+Maura Higgins was announced as the host for the Love Island USA Aftersun in season six.

+Sophie Monk joined as the new host of Aftersun for season seven, though Higgins returned as host for the last episode.
+Eyal Booker filled in for Monk as the Aftersun host for a single episode during the season.
+On May 11, 2026, it was announced that Summer House star Ciara Miller and internet personality Tefi Pessoa would co-host Aftersun season eight.